Noise Levels in Charter Point, Jacksonville, FL | Find Quiet Neighborhoods With Our Sound Map

 Western Charter Point

-Northern Charter Point sounds about 59% louder than Eastern Charter Point to the human ear, a 6.7 dBA gap.
+To the human ear, noise in southeastern Charter Point sounds about 72% louder than in western Charter Point, a 7.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?